JayCeeON/JayCeeON/README.md

 ![Banner_3](./media/banner_3.png)

 ### About me
-I'm a robotics engineer driven by a passion for innovation and the power of automation to make a real-world impact.
-Constantly exploring new technologies, I strive for excellence in every project, aiming to create efficient, transformative systems that enhance human capabilities.
-My mission is to develop solutions that not only excel but also contribute to a smarter, more sustainable future.
+I'm a robotics engineer with a passion for innovation and the transformative power of automation.
+I’m deeply invested in exploring Machine Learning's potential in robotics to create adaptive, intelligent systems that push boundaries.
+Striving for excellence in every project, I aim to build solutions that enhance human capabilities and contribute to a smarter, more sustainable future.

 - 👨‍💻 I’m currently working on F1Tenth Autonomous Racing Systems 🏎️.
 - 📚 I’m currently learning Deep Reinforcement Learning for Robotics!